pvtl-pre/tap-made-simple/docs/tap-prereqs/02-download-and-install-tanzu-cli.md

 ## What Did the Script Do?

-This script downloads and installs the Tanzu CLI and related plugins onto the machine your are running the scripts.
+This script downloads and installs the Tanzu CLI and related plugins onto the machine running the scripts.
 Only Linux and MacOS machines are supported and configured by the value `jumpbox_os`.

 ## Values Used From params.yaml

 ```yaml
 jumpbox_os: Linux #! default is Linux; other values: MacOS
 ```

+## Congrats

+The TAP Prerequisites steps are now complete.

 ## Go to Next Step